motivware/nomadauto/README.md

 # README
 # Motivware - Web Based Software as a Service App

-Motivware is an software as a service business template that includes authenticatoin and multi-tenant capabilities.
+Motivware is an software as a service CRM application that includes authenticatoin and multi-tenant capabilities.

 # Tech Stack
 - [Ruby on Rails](https://guides.rubyonrails.org/)